 Compared with other injury-related legal claims, a medical malpractice lawsuit is usually a fairly complex undertaking.
 That's true in every state, not just Maryland.
 Legal issues and medical evidence can get very complicated in these cases, and the plaintiff (the injured patient, or his or her legal representative) needs to understand the special procedural rules that come into play.
 In this article, we'll look at some key Maryland medical malpractice laws, including the "certificate of qualified expert" requirement, the statutory lawsuit-filing deadline, and caps on compensation.

-Maryland's statute of limitations for medical malpractice cases can be found at Maryland Courts & Judicial Proceedings Code section 5-109, and it says that a medical malpractice lawsuit must be filed within five years of the time that the injury was committed, or within three years of the date the injury was discovered, whichever comes first.
+Maryland's statute of limitations for medical malpractice cases can be found at Maryland Code, Courts & Judicial Proceedings, section 5-109.
+The law says that a medical malpractice claim must be filed within five years after the injury happened, or within three years after the plaintiff (the injured patient) discovered or reasonably could have discovered the injury, whichever comes first.

-Having read all of this, you may be wondering what happens if you try to file your medical malpractice lawsuit after the statute of limitations deadline has already passed (and no exception applies to alter or extend the filing deadline).
-In that situation, it's a safe bet that the doctor or health care facility you're trying to sue will file a legal motion asking the court to dismiss the case, the court will grant the request, and that will be the end of your lawsuit.
-That's why it's so important to understand and comply with the medical malpractice statute of limitations.
+Having read all of this, you might be wondering what happens if you try to file your medical malpractice claim after the statute of limitations deadline has already passed (and no exception applies to alter or extend the filing deadline).
+In that situation, it's a safe bet that the doctor or health care facility you're trying to sue will ask to have your claim dismissed, the court will grant the request.
+That would be the end of your case—which is why it's so important not to miss the deadline.

-Like a number of states, Maryland has passed a law that places a "cap" on certain kinds of damages (compensation) that are available to a plaintiff who has been successful in a medical malpractice lawsuit.
-Currently, Maryland has a cap on non-economic damages in any malpractice claim arising from the same medical injury, regardless of how many defendants (hospital, doctor, or other licensed health care provider), claimants, or beneficiaries there are.
+Like a number of states, Maryland has a law that places a "cap" on certain kinds of damages (compensation for losses resulting from the medical error) that are available to an injured patient who has been successful with a medical malpractice claim.
+Maryland's cap applies to noneconomic damages in any malpractice claim arising from the same medical injury, regardless of how many defendants (hospital, doctor, or other licensed health care provider), claimants, or beneficiaries there are.

-Note that there is a special cap formula for Maryland medical malpractice cases involving wrongful death, where there are two or more "claimants or beneficiaries."
-In those cases, according to section 3-2A-09, total non-economic damages for all actions cannot exceed 125% of that year's cap (as listed above), "regardless of the number of claims, claimants, plaintiffs, beneficiaries, or defendants."
+Note that Maryland has a special cap for medical malpractice cases involving wrongful death, where there are two or more "claimants or beneficiaries."
+In those cases, according to section 3-2A-09, total noneconomic damages for all actions cannot exceed 125% of that year's cap (as listed above), "regardless of the number of claims, claimants, plaintiffs, beneficiaries, or defendants."

-So, what are non-economic damages in a medical malpractice case?
+So, what are noneconomic damages in a medical malpractice case?
 It is a category of damages that includes compensation for the plaintiff's pain and suffering, anxiety, loss of enjoyment of life, scarring, and other negative effects of the medical negligence.
-These kinds of damages aren't easily captured by a dollar figure, and they are more subjective from plaintiff to plaintiff.
+These kinds of damages aren't easily captured by a dollar figure.

-It's important to note that Maryland's cap has no effect on the other main category of medical malpractice damages available to a plaintiff: economic damages.
+It's important to note that Maryland's cap has no effect on economic damages resulting from medical malpractice.
 Those include compensation for past medical expenses, payment for ongoing medical care, reimbursement for lost income, and compensation for any harm to the plaintiff's ability to earn a living.